ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3272-sip-breakout-board/quickstart.md

 | PA13         | J3 pin 5         | SWDIO         |
 | PA14         | J3 pin 6         | SWCLK         |

 :::tip NOTE
 The GPIO Pin Name is the one to be used on the **digitalRead** and **digitalWrite** and NOT the pin numbers.
 :::

-- Use Arduino <a href="https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/" target="_blank">digitalRead</a> to read the value from a specified Digital I/O pin, either HIGH or LOW.
+- Use Arduino [digitalRead](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/) to read the value from a specified Digital I/O pin, either HIGH or LOW.
-- Use Arduino <a href="https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/" target="_blank">digitalWrite</a> to write a HIGH or a LOW value to a Digital I/O pin.
+- Use Arduino [digitalWrite](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/) to write a HIGH or a LOW value to a Digital I/O pin.

 **Example code**